MEITREX/skilllevel_service/api.md

   This is done automatically at some time in the night.

   The purpose of this mutation is to allow testing of the skill level score and demonstrate the functionality.
+  🔒 The user must be a super-user, otherwise an exception is thrown.

 <p>⚠️ <strong>DEPRECATED</strong></p>
 <blockquote>